What is Accidental Cover on home insurance?

 You may be asking ‘does all contents insurance cover Accidental Damage?’
 The quick answer is no. Not all insurance policies will include Accidental Damage and most commonly will have it as an optional add on so be sure to check.

-Here at Urban Jungle, we know accidents happen so we include it in our standard contents policy at no extra cost.
+Here at Urban Jungle, we know accidents happen so for our Urban Jungle contents only policy we include it at no extra cost.
+Here's how it works:

 Do I need Accidental Damage cover?